roadtocode4u/spaceship/docs/tips-and-tools/14-project-idea/14-project-idea.md

 ### 1. E-Commerce websites

-Develop a basic front-end for an e-commerce platform, SimpleShop, allowing users to browse products and manage a shopping cart.
+Develop a basic front-end for an e-commerce platform, allowing users to browse products and manage a shopping cart.

 #### Key Features:
 **Homepage :**